ismms-himc/cytutils/README.md

 There were 50 or more warnings (use warnings() to see the first 50)
 ```

-*(Please disregard the warnings, these are generated since flowCore's
+*(Please disregard the warnings.
+They are generated due to flowCore's
-`write.FCS` is still considered experimental.)*
+`write.FCS` still being considered "experimental".)*

 The script will import each FCS file, rename the relevant channels, and export
 a new FCS file under the `/channel_rename/` directory.
 In order to avoid